Medacorp/Luigi-s-Mansion/Technical documentation/Furniture variables.md

     },
     mirror_reflection:1b, //Whether the mirror will actually reflect the room, otherwise gets a solid glass texture.
 Valid for mirrors only.
 Default = 1b.
 Forced to 0b if the rotation is not a multiple of 90. no_spawn_sound:1b, //Whether the unsearched room clear chest sound is disabled, searched room clear chests always have it disabled, regardless of this value.
 Valid for room clear chests only.
+Default = 0b.
+    hitbox: { //The size of the hitbox, only applies and required for scan areas and elemental sources. type:"standing", //How the hibox is aligned to the spawn position, "standing" is bottom aligned, "hanging" is top aligned.
+Default = centered. radius:X, //A ball hitbox, value is the radius in tenths of a block.
+        box: { //A box shaped hitbox.
+            height:X, //The height in tenths of a block. width:X //The width in tenths of a block.
+        },
+        rotated_box: { //A box shaped hitbox that rotates with the entity. left:X, //The left to right size in tenths of a block. up:X, //The height in tenths of a block. forward:X //The front to back size in tenths of a block.
+        }
+    },
-Default = 0b. candle_flames:[ //Variables for the flames this candlabra has, one entry per flame.
+    candle_flames:[ //Variables for the flames this candlabra has, one entry per flame.
 Default = empty object per flame.
         {
             lit:1b, //Whether this flame is lit.
 If this candle flame is also a fire elemental source, its lit state will match whether it can spawn fire elemental ghosts.
 Default = 0b.